|Multi Request||One email, per organizational unit, dated 2019-04-20|

-This request covers every U.S. Department of Education component, including component agencies, departments, offices, OIGs, etc. See "# Forwarding; multi-agency / multi-component records" below.
-Again, this request is directed at BOTH U.S. Department of Education itself, and ALL components thereof, including any component agencies.
+This request covers every Council on Environmental Quality component, including component agencies, departments, offices, OIGs, etc. See "# Forwarding; multi-agency / multi-component records" below.
+Again, this request is directed at BOTH Council on Environmental Quality itself, and ALL components thereof, including any component agencies.

 At your discretion, you may either apply only a single tracking number for the whole request tree (acting for all subcomponents), or each subcomponents may apply its own tracking numbers.

 In either case, you are expected to strictly comply with 5 USC 552(a)(6) and (a)(7).

 In particular, you are expected to provide notice (by email) of all referrals made, and any other tracking numbers of which you are aware.

 This request is part of an all-agency FOIA audit.
 Your performance will be tracked, analyzed, and published.